Uncover the 7 key types and concepts of urban planning critical for developing sustainable and efficient cities. Contact us for more information!

 4. Urban Revitalization

-In contrast to master planning, urban revitalization focuses on improving areas that are in a state of decline.
-The exact definition of a declining area will differ from city to city—for example, areas that have a troubling number of failing businesses or a stagnant or decreasing population growth.
-The improvement tactics city leaders use for revitalization will depend on the root cause of decline, and may include things like repairing roads, developing infrastructure, cleaning up pollution, and adding to parks and other public spaces, etc.
+Focuses on improving areas that are in a state of decline.
+The improvement tactics city leaders use for revitalization may include things like repairing roads, developing infrastructure, cleaning up pollution, and adding to parks and other public spaces.

 ClearPoint’s measure dashboard, shown below, brings all your different measure charts together in one place, so you can see at a glance how things are changing from one reporting period to another.